 Too often, accounts of North American history begin with the arrival of European settlers.
 Indigenous peoples, our claims to the land, and our histories are erased from the narrative.
 This is true within education systems, popular media, and certainly large-scale institutional museums and galleries.
 Through mistikôsiwak (Wooden Boat People), Kent Monkman appropriates this conventional narrative and recentres a shared, more nuanced history of North America—understanding and recognizing the contributions, generosity, and ways of knowing of Indigenous peoples.
 Moreover, Monkman imagines a kind of future history where Indigenous peoples and values provide hope and leadership for all of us as we navigate crises both North American and global in scope.

-Revision & Resistance: mistikôsiwak at The Metropolitan Museum of Art, published by the Art Canada Institute, will be available in stores March 31, 2020.
-Click here to pre-order your copy.
+Revision and Resistance: mistikôsiwak (Wooden Boat People) at The Metropolitan Museum of Art, published by the Art Canada Institute, is now available for purchase.
+Click here to order your copy.

 I spent time with Monkman in his Toronto studio as he neared completion on the two paintings that comprise his exhibit: Welcoming the Newcomers and Resurgence of the People.
 We talked about the creation of the paintings, his studio process, and how mistikôsiwak fits within his larger body of work.
 Drawing from The Metropolitan Museum of Art’s collection of European, American, and North American Indigenous works, Monkman’s diptych is a visually stunning narrative that conveys the multiplicity and complexity of colonial interactions and exchanges.
 His practice exemplifies what I and other post-colonial and Indigenous scholars have referred to as colonial entanglement, a concept that grapples simultaneously with the uneven power relations at play within colonialism, and with the agency of Indigenous peoples and nations within these relations.
 Monkman has appropriated the colonizers’s tools—most notably Western artistic traditions such as history painting and the atelier model—and translated them into forms that are meaningful and relevant within his own practice and communities.
 In doing so, he reimagines Western art as a method of empowerment, used to build and strengthen Indigenous futures.
 Through this reimagining, Monkman’s mistikôsiwak moves beyond a simple retelling of our shared history to create a shared intellectual space that encompasses many perspectives and interpretations.